krystalan/AwesomeSEG/README.md

 Please refer to the [SHGN](https://github.com/krystalan/AwesomeSEG/tree/main/SHGN) directory.

 ### Generated results
 The generated results of our SHGN are available at [SHGN.txt](https://github.com/krystalan/AwesomeSEG/blob/main/results/SHGN.txt).
-(To reproduce the evaluation scores of our paper, please use [nlg-eval](https://github.com/Maluuba/nlg-eval) and [py-rouge](https://github.com/Diego999/py-rouge) toolkit to calculate BLEU and ROUGE scores, respectively.)
+(To reproduce the evaluation scores of our paper, please use [nlg-eval](https://github.com/Maluuba/nlg-eval) and [py-rouge](https://github.com/Diego999/py-rouge) toolkits to calculate BLEU and ROUGE scores, respectively.)